vadim-96/redux-demo/README.md

 ## Description

-This is a very simple SPA which shows the basic features of React, Redux and Redux Thunk.
+This is a very simple SPA which shows the basic features of React, Redux and Redux Thunk.<br>
+The application is written following the course of Juriy Bura.

 ## Usage